The Small Intestine

 Clinical Relevance: Duodenal Ulcers

 A duodenal ulcer is the erosion of the mucosa in the duodenum.
-It is also known as a peptic ulcer (although this term can also be used to refer to ulcerations in the stomach).
+It may also be described as a peptic ulcer (although this term can also be used to refer to ulcerations in the stomach).
 Duodenal ulcers are most likely to occur in the superior portion of the duodenum.

 Jejunum and Ileum